Good to know

 - We advise all students to apply early.
 The deadline for most courses is 15 January, but for medicine it's 15 October.

 - Entry requirements can be found on our course pages.

 All undergraduate applications need to be made online via UCAS, which is the central organisation through which applications are processed for entry to higher education.

 When to apply

-If the course your child is interested in requires them to sit an external admissions test, it is his/her responsibility to register for and sit these tests.
-These will have their own deadlines, and are often at the start of the academic cycle.
-You can find out if the course your son or daughter is interested in requires an admissions test by checking our course pages.
+If the course your child is interested in requires them to sit an external admissions test, it is their responsibility to register for and sit these tests.
+These tests will have their own deadlines and are often at the start of the academic cycle.
+You can find out if the course your child is interested in requires an admissions test by checking our course pages.

-Applications can be tracked online using UCAS track, and once a decision has been made (usually at the end of March) it will be reflected there.
-Most offers will be conditional on your son/daughter achieving certain grades/results in their current programme of study.
+Applications can be tracked online using UCAS track.
+Once a decision has been made (usually at the end of March) it will be reflected there.
+Most offers will be conditional on your child achieving certain results in their current studies.

-Overseas students who are offered a place at Imperial will need to supply us with any documents we have requested as part of that offer – this may include exam results, evidence of English language qualifications, and ATAS clearance.
-Your son/daughter may also need to apply for a visa.
+Overseas students who are offered a place at Imperial will need to provide any documents we have requested as part of their offer – this may include exam results, evidence of English language qualifications and ATAS clearance.
+Your child may also need to apply for a visa.

-The International Student Support team can provide specialist advice on immigration and visa issues, even before your son or daughter arrives at the College.
+The International Student Support team can provide specialist advice on immigration and visa issues, even before they arrive at the College.